 Another option is Fatima’s Shuttle which picks you up from your accommodation and drops you off in Tofo itself.
 The drive time is the same and other people left comments saying the ‘shuttle’ will stop in Maputo’s Junta Bus Terminal to wait for other passengers to join, just like a regular bus.
 In my eyes, it’s a bit of a scam and totally overpriced.
 Returning from Tofo to Maputo was the only option I had, so I only did this leg of the trip.

 Make sure to visit Rio’s Cafe + Bakery for the best cinnamon buns, coffee and healthy sandwiches!
-For local food try Bitonga Restaurant and Banca Cadir right opposite.
-Ocean n’ Friends is good to work with free WiFi and plugs and has a nice terrace.
+For local food, try Bitonga Restaurant and Banca Cadir right opposite.
 I also enjoyed going for coffee to Liquid Dive Adventures.
-For lovely sunset drinks head to Casa na Praia Tofo – it’s always buzzing and perfect to end the day!
+For lovely sunset drinks, head to Casa na Praia Tofo – it’s always buzzing and perfect to end to spending time at one of the best beaches in Mozambique.

 Morrumbene Beach

-Morrumbene Beach is a lesser-known Mozambique beach in the Massinga and Morrumbene area.
+Morrumbene Beach is a lesser-known off the Mozambique beaches in the Massinga and Morrumbene area.
 Considerably more wild and rough, but stunning.
 It’s a seemingly endless stretch of sand reaching from Morrumbene Beach Resort all the way up to Pomene National Park.

 Things to Do at Morrumbene Beach

-Go here early to see the fishermen pulling in their nets or how they return from the sea.
+Go here early to see the fishermen pulling in their nets or returning from the sea.

 Village Walk